India, officially known as the Republic of India, is located

-1947, India has maintained its status as the world's most
+maintained its status as the world's most populous democracy.

-gods and numerous temples dedicated to them.
-The scent of curry
+temples dedicated to them.
+The scent of curry permeates the air,

-permeates the air, as it is a staple of Indian cuisine, and many
+as it is a staple of Indian cuisine, and many Indians follow a

-most Indians display remarkable resilience and grace in their
+remarkable resilience and grace in their daily lives.

 Delhi, the vibrant capital territory of